 - Multari on Jean-Jaures near Place Garibaldi, is another with coffees, outside tables, and excellent pastries.

-Best Cafés for a Starbucks fix: As of a few months ago, the first Starbucks in Nice opened in the giant Cap 3000 shopping center.
-But unless you are also craving mall-frenzy, here are a couple of low-key spots in Old Nice that know what you’re looking for:
+Best Cafés for a Starbucks fix: There is an actual Starbucks in the Nice Etoile shopping center, but unless you are also craving mall-frenzy, here are a couple of low-key spots in Old Nice that know what you’re looking for:

-- Café Marché is tucked away on a side street just steps from its namesake, the Marche Cours Saleya.
+- Café Marché is a real find, tucked away on a side street just steps from its namesake, the Marche Cours Saleya.
+2 rue Barillerie.

 Best Winter Cafés: